mohammadimtiazz/local-Binary-Pattern/README.md

   lbpTest02 ->> is as same as lbpTest01.
 The only difference is that the lbp functionality has been moved to a function and later on called in the main().

+  medianLbp ->> has source file that can perfrom median LBP operation. it is bit slow as it is using the median pixel value as a threshold.
+STL container median operation can make htis program faster.
+For more info look at the main code